sriumcp/docs/docs/user-guide/tasks/custommetrics.md

 ???+ tip "Golang type definitions for ProviderSpec and Metric"
     ```go linenums="1"
     type ProviderSpec struct {
-      // URL is the database endpoint
+      // URL is the endpoint for the metrics store
       URL string `json:"url" yaml:"url"`
       // Method is the HTTP method that needs to be used
       Method string `json:"method" yaml:"method"`